A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Related Works

-However, despite the above-mentioned achievements, most deep learning based approaches do not consider the decomposition of temporal patterns, or only consider the simple decomposition of very limited type and number of components \cite{wu2021autoformer,zhou2022fedformer}, which makes it hard for them to deal with multiple intricate temporal patterns in time series data \cite{bandara2021mstl}.
-By combining deep learning with decomposition, some schemes show promising results in univariate \cite{oreshkin2020n,challu2023nhits} and multivariate \cite{woo2022etsformer} time series forecasting.
-While impressive, \cite{oreshkin2020n,challu2023nhits} do not consider the inter-channel correlation, which has been shown critical in multivariate time series analysis tasks.
-Meanwhile, \cite{oreshkin2020n,challu2023nhits} are based on plain MLP on the temporal dimension, and \cite{woo2022etsformer} are based on point-wise self-attention for temporal pattern modeling, which do not take into account the sub-series level features.
-Moreover, all of them simply ignore the residual of the decomposition, which may lead to incomplete decomposition that meaningful temporal patterns can be left in the residual and not utilized.
-In comparison, we propose \shortname{} that advances \cite{oreshkin2020n} and \cite{challu2023nhits} with \emph{multi-scale temporal patching} and multi-dimensional MLP mixing for multi-scale sub-series and inter-channel modeling.
-Meanwhile, we propose a \emph{residual loss} to guarantee the completeness of the decomposition process in \shortname{}.
-Furthermore, we experiment \shortname{} on various datasets and tasks to show its superior performance.
+By combining deep learning with decomposition, N-BEATS~\cite{oreshkin2020n}, N-HiTS~\cite{challu2023nhits}, and ETSformer~\cite{woo2022etsformer} show satisfactory results in time series forecasting.
+However, N-BEATS and N-HiTS do not consider the inter-channel correlation, which has been shown critical in multivariate time series analysis tasks.
+In addition, they are based on plain MLP on the temporal dimension while ETSformer~\cite{woo2022etsformer} is based on self-attention for temporal modeling, all of which do not take into account the sub-series level features.
+Furthermore, they simply ignore the residual of the decomposition, which may lead to incomplete decomposition that meaningful temporal patterns can be left in the residual and not utilized.
+Besides, all these schemes have only been tested on the forecasting task, leaving other analysis tasks such as imputation, anomaly detection, and classification unexplored.

+In comparison, we propose \shortname{} that advances them with \emph{multi-scale temporal patching} and multi-dimensional MLP mixing for multi-scale sub-series and inter-channel modeling.
+Meanwhile, we propose a \emph{residual loss} for better completeness of the decomposition process in \shortname{}.
+Furthermore, we experiment \shortname{} and compare it with state-of-the-art methods on various datasets across the forecasting, imputation, anomaly detection, and classification tasks to show its superior modeling ability over other methods.

 In this section, we first formally introduce the definition of general time series analysis problems and time series decomposition in \ref{sec:prob}.
-Then, we overview the architecture and workflow of our proposed \shortname{} in Section \ref{sec:overview}, followed by elaboration of the key designs in \shortname{} in Sections \ref{sec:patching} to \ref{sec:resloss}
+Then, we overview the architecture and workflow of our proposed \shortname{} in Section \ref{sec:overview}, followed by elaboration on the key designs in \shortname{} in Sections \ref{sec:patching} to \ref{sec:resloss}, then summarize in Section \ref{sec:sum}.